xkollar/capsule-filler/README.md

 (Photo is of slightly older version.
 Printed with 100µm FDM, material ASA, 20% infill, by [these guys](https://www.sgd3d.co.uk/).)

-Code is parametric, so one should be able to easily adapt to ones needs.
+Code is parametric so one should be able to easily adapt to one's needs.

 ## Ideas/principles